Frequently Asked Questions

 Yes!
 OMK is very eager to expand our community by providing programming for everyone: mamas, daddies, brothers, uncles, the cool elder around the corner, everyone.
-But we're not there just yet.
-Please bear with us as we seek different ways to continue to serve and build with all our folks.
-Keep checking back for new developments.
-And follow @our_mothers_kitchens on Instagram to stay in touch with us!
+And we're almost there.
+Please join us for our community dinner series, In Search of Our Foremothers’ Kitchens, honoring Ntozake, Zora, Alice and Vertamae.
+Check the Events page and follow @our_mothers_kitchens on Instagram for more info and to stay in touch with us!

 Who is eligible to apply for the camp?

-Our Mothers' Kitchens was designed specifically for girls of color, ages 12-17 years old.
+Our Mothers' Kitchens Summer Workshop was designed for Black girls, ages 12-17 years old.

-I do not identify as a "girl of color".
+I do not identify as a "black girl".
 Can I still apply?

-As women of color, we chose to create an experience for girls with similar backgrounds and experiences to ours.
+As black women, we chose to create an experience for girls with similar backgrounds and experiences to ours.
 We intentionally chose to use specific black women authors whose work and lives we believe girls and young women of color could relate to and learn from.

-We are committed to creating a space for girls of color where they are safe and free to express themselves.
+We are committed to creating a space for black girls where they are safe and free to express themselves.
 We believe that it is important for people of color to be able to define those spaces for themselves.

 What time should I arrive?

 Please arrive 5-10 minutes before the start of camp.